Janusec/JANUCAT/README.md

 # Subscription

-One-month free subscription is preset when JANUSEC Privacy is installed.
+One-month free subscription is preset when JANUCAT is installed.

 # Support